unix-development/build-ar/README.md

 server.

 ## Usage
-**Important: Make sure you have Docker and Python 3 on your system before following the next steps.**
+**Important: Make sure you have Docker on your system before following the next steps.**

 1. Fork this [repository](https://github.com/unix-development/build-your-own-archlinux-repository)
    by clicking on the fork button at the top of the page.